-Annual Records and Requirements to continue in a training program: Prior to the beginning of each academic year, a resident must complete the Annual GME Survey; the Physician Health Questionnaire; the Attestation about policies and procedures; the annual Agreement of Appointment and return these to the coordinator of the resident’s program by the designated date Residents/fellows who return the forms and complete the Annual GME Survey will receive the increase in stipend for the next PGY level.
+Annual Records and Requirements to continue in a training program: Prior to the beginning of each academic year, a resident must complete the Physician Health Questionnaire; the Attestation about policies and procedures; the annual Agreement of Appointment; and return these to the coordinator of the resident’s program by the designated date.
+Residents/fellows who return the forms will be eligible to receive the increase in stipend for the next PGY level.
 Each program’s Clinical Competency Committee will advise the program director who will ultimately make the decision.

 Use of Records for Educational Research: Many UAMS COM faculty members and staff are engaged in on-going efforts to monitor and improve the undergraduate and graduate medical school curriculum.
 In addition, our accrediting agencies expect us to assess ourselves on an on-going basis and participate in the community of scholars sharing what has been learned.
 The public dissemination of knowledge is one of the responsibilities of our profession.
 To this end, such things as test scores, faculty and preceptor ratings, clinical skills and other performance-based assessments, and follow-up surveys and evaluations will be analyzed to address such questions.
 If the information is released publicly, it is only released in an aggregated form to maintain confidentiality.
 Individual students and residents/fellows are not identified.
 Personally identifiable information is kept confidential, and the privacy of students and residents/fellows is protected to the maximum extent allowed by law.
 If you have any questions concerning this policy, please contact the Associate Dean for Graduate Medical Education.